Wilfred/trifle/docs/Evaluation.md

 # Evaluation

+Every expression in Trifle lisp returns a value.

 A function call in Trifle lisp is written as a list, where the first item in the list is the function, and the other items are the function arguments.